Techgrounds-Cloud-9/cloud-9-MBarodia/03_Security/SEC03-IAM/SEC03-IAM.md

 MFA works on the mechanism that the user will be granted access only after giving atleast 2 levels of evidence to access a system, an app or a website etc.

 3. Principle of least privilege - Also commonly adderessed as POLP, the priciple of least privilege means the user are assigned only the rights which are essential to do their current jobs.
 For example, A HR person allocated to the IT deaprtment, doesnt need the access of employee in other departments.
+This limits the access of each user to its role and hence enhances the overall security by not allowing unrelated people access others data.

 **MFA is authentication mechanism and POLP is an authorization mechanism.**